Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Second-order generalized optimistic method

-\begin{remark} Note that the constant $\gamma_2$ is independent of the problem parameters and solely depends on the implementation parameters.
-For instance, if we select the line search parameters as $\alpha=0.5$ and $\beta=0.9$ and focus on the Euclidean setup where $L_\phi=1$, then we have $\gamma_2 \approx 7.3$. \end{remark}

-Theorem~\ref{thm:OMD_2nd_ls_AB_convex} shows that the second-order optimistic method converges at a rate of $\bigO(N^{-3/2})$ in terms of the primal-dual gap, which is faster than the rate of $\bigO(N^{-1})$ for first-order methods.
+Theorem~\ref{thm:OMD_2nd_ls_convex} shows that the second-order optimistic method converges at a rate of $\bigO(N^{-3/2})$ in terms of the primal-dual gap, which is faster than the rate of $\bigO(N^{-1})$ for first-order methods.
 As a corollary, to obtain a solution with a primal-dual gap of $\epsilon$, the proposed second-order optimistic method requires at most $\mathcal{O}(1/\epsilon^{2/3})$ iterations.
-Note that the total number of subsolver calls in the line search procedure after $N$ iterations can also be explicitly controlled, as we discuss later in Theorem~\ref{thm:steps_upper_2nd_AB}.
+Note that the total number of subsolver calls in the line search procedure after $N$ iterations can also be explicitly controlled, as we discuss later in Theorem~\ref{thm:steps_upper_2nd}.

-\textbf{Comparison with \cite{Monteiro2012} and \cite{Bullins2020}}.
-Similar complexity bounds are also reported in \cite{Monteiro2012,Bullins2020} for extragradient-type second-order methods.
-In comparison, our method is based on a different algorithmic idea and has a lower per-iteration computational cost, since it only requires the gradient information at one point and solves one single subproblem instead of two in each iteration.
-Moreover, in \cite{Monteiro2012} the authors only considered the Euclidean setup, while \cite{Bullins2020} only discussed implementation details for the special case of unconstrained problems under stronger assumptions ($F$ is $L_1$-Lipschitz and strongly monotone).
+\textbf{Comparison with \cite{Monteiro2012} and \cite{Bullins2022higher}}.
+Similar iteration complexity bounds have been reported in \cite{Monteiro2012,Bullins2022higher} for extragradient-type second-order methods.
+In comparison, our method is based on a different algorithmic framework.
+Moreover, \cite{Monteiro2012} only considers the Euclidean setup, while \cite{Bullins2022higher} only provides implementation details for the special case of unconstrained problems under stronger assumptions.
+Finally, as we shall discuss in Section~\ref{subsec:complexity_LS}, our line search scheme requires fewer calls to the subproblem solver in total compared to the approaches in \cite{Monteiro2012,Bullins2022higher}.

-\subsection{Convergence Analysis: Strongly-Convex-Strongly-Concave Case}
+\subsection{Convergence analysis: strongly-convex-strongly-concave case}

-Next, we proceed to the setting where the smooth component $f$ of the objective in \eqref{eq:minimax} is $\mu$-strongly-convex-strongly-concave.
+We proceed to the case where the smooth component of the objective in \eqref{eq:minimax} is $\mu$-strongly-convex-strongly-concave.
 We first define a positive decreasing sequence $\{\zeta_k\}_{k\geq 0}$ by

-According to the result in part (b) of Proposition \ref{prop:GOMD}, the Bregman distance to the optimal solution $ {D_{\Phi}(\vz^*,\vz_k)}$ can be bounded above by
+According to the result in Part (b) of Proposition \ref{prop:GOMD}, the Bregman distance to the optimal solution $ {D_{\Phi}(\vz^*,\vz_k)}$ can be bounded above by